5 stinging nettle benefits for your health

 So how can you reap the benefits of stinging nettle for your health?
 Keep reading to learn about how you can use stinging nettle to improve your health and well-being.

 What is stinging nettle?

-Although further research is needed, studies have shown that you can use stinging nettle products to help reduce inflammatory conditions like arthritis.
+Although further research is needed, studies have shown that you can use stinging nettle products to reduce inflammatory conditions like arthritis.
 Stinging nettle tea has also been associated with calming eczema and acne, thanks to the plant's natural antihistamine and anti-inflammatory qualities.

-Whether you ingest stinging nettle as tea, in food, or as a supplement, you will reap the benefits of health hair.
-Stinging nettle leaves are rich in silica and sulphur, which means that, like methylsulfonylmethane, it can strengthen keratin which is required for healthy hair and hair growth.
+The stinging nettle plant is rich in vitamins and minerals, which are essential for healthy hair and skin.
+Stinging nettle leaves are rich in sulphur and silica, which means that they can strengthen keratin which is required for nourished, strong hair and hair growth.

 Stinging nettle can help relieve urinary issues